 “There’s societal pressure to feel happy and blissful, so women don’t talk about [the baby blues].
 There’s enormous guilt and shame.” –Dr. Samantha Meltzer-Brody

 Is your baby being affected by Opiates in your pregnancy?

-Opiates in pregnancy – with the current overprescribing of opiates in the Pittsburgh are and the us in general, it is becoming more of an issue for moms to be.
-Clearly if you are using or addicted to opiates either in legally or illegally, you need to act to avoid hurting your baby.
+Opiates in pregnancy – with the current overprescribing of opiates in the Pittsburgh area and the United States in general, it is becoming more of an issue for moms to be.
+Clearly, if you are using or addicted to opiates either in legally or illegally, you need to act to avoid hurting your baby.

 It is never an easy decision to separate or divorce.
 Even as adults it can be a very taxing process in which we lose our identity, friends, family members, and some financial freedoms.
 Our adult brains can rationalize or even anticipate the changes that will be coming upon us, but what does it mean for the kids?
 How do they handle the stress of divorce and what does it do to their view of self and family?

 Suicidal Behavior – is it a problem?
 Sadly, suicide is the third leading cause of death in teenagers.
 Despite the seriousness of a suicide attempt, the “last straw” events which lead teenagers to attempt suicide are very common.
 They include situations such as family conflict, a breakup with a boyfriend or girlfriend, legal problems, or school difficulties.
 The underlying motives for a suicide attempt are often similar to the motives of adults, but this can vary from one teenager to another.
 Possible motives include really wanting to die, expressing anger, getting relief from a terrible state of mind, escaping a difficult situation, or being disappointed by a trusted person.
 The availability of firearms coupled with an increased use of alcohol, especially among adolescents who don’t think before they act, has been suggested as playing a role in the increased suicide rate.